7 Steps to Overcome Restless Leg Syndrome

 7. Food Sensitivities:

 Recent research links restless legs syndrome with gastrointestinal disorders.
 In one study, patients with irritable bowel syndrome (IBS) and small intestinal bacterial overgrowth (SIBO) were found to have a higher occurrence of restless legs syndrome than their opposing healthier subjects.
-Individuals with SIBO had the highest association with RLS of which 69% of RLS patients were also diagnosed with SIBO.
+Individuals with SIBO had the highest association with restless leg syndrome of which 69% of RLS patients were also diagnosed with SIBO.
 This clinical study recognizes that gastrointestinal health is a primary concern for treating RLS.
 (13)

 Researchers believe there are three possible reasons regarding the relationship between food sensitivity affecting gut health and RLS.

 - Gastrointestinal disorders lead to autoimmune abnormalities resulting in neuropathy.

 - Individuals with RLS have weakened immune systems which predisposes them to gut dysfunction.